 Use this option to create custom results where you divide a base variable into subcategories with specific weights.
-As shown in Figure 44, specify the base variable by searching for the result in the Base Variable text box or by selecting from the list, where other custom results that are compatible with this option will be listed first.
+As shown in Figure 42, specify the base variable by searching for the result in the Base Variable text box or by selecting from the list, where other custom results that are compatible with this option will be listed first.
 Select a detail dimension to spread and check the Year box if you want to enter different spreading weights for each year.
 You can choose whether to create the same subcategories under detail by toggling Synchronize Subcategories on or off.
 Click on subcategory names to edit them.
-You can specify your spreading values as a percentage in the bottom chart of the Custom Result Builder, or as a proportion in the grid of user-created subcategories that will appear when you click Open In Grid, as shown in Figure 45.
+You can specify your spreading values as a percentage in the bottom chart of the Custom Result Builder, or as a proportion in the grid of user-created subcategories that will appear when you click Open In Grid, as shown in Figure 43.
 In the grid, you can also paste values and use the calculator feature.
 If you are using synchronized subcategories, you can specify a Dimension Label for your subcategories that will appear as a header in forecast tables.

-🖉 Custom Result Builder  🗖 🗙
+Custom Result Builder = ×

 Weighted Detail Spreading

-Base Variable Employment X §∃ Select From List
+Base Variable Employment Select From List

-Spreading Dimension ◯ Total Year
+Spreading Dimension ⊖Total ry 🗌 Year

 Dimension Label Dimension Label (Optional)

-Spreading Tools Synchronize Subcategories Subcategories Subcategories ete gories Open In Grid
+Spreading Tools Synchronize Add Subcategories Subcategories S Delete Open In Grid

 Detail Category Spreading Weight

-Urban Counties 100.00%
+🖃 Urban Counties 100.00%

 Category 1 50.00%

 Category 2 50.00%

-Spreading Categories 😑 Suburban Counties 100.00%
+Spreading Categories Suburban Counties 100.00%

 and Weights Category 1 50.00%

 Category 2 50.00%

 Rural Counties 100.00%

 Category 1 50.00%

 Category 2 50.00%

 Save Cancel

-Figure 44: Creating a Weighted Spreading Custom Result
+Figure 42: Creating a Weighted Spreading Custom Result

 2 Custom Spreadi ⊐ ×

 Detail Category Spreading Subcategory Spreading Weights

-Urban Counting Category 1 0.5000000
+Urban Counties Category 1 0.5000000

-Orban Counties Category 2 0.5000000
+Category 2 0.50000000

-Suburban Counting Category 1 0.5000000
+Suburban Counties Category 1 0.50000000

-Suburban Counties Category 2 0.50000000
+Category 2 0.50000000

-Category 1 0.50000000
+Rural Counties Category 1 0.50000000

-Category 2 0.5000000
+Rural Counties Category 2 0.5000000

 OK Cancel

-Figure 45: Input Grid
+Figure 43: Input Grid